cockroachdb/docs/v2.1/sql-name-resolution.md

 this example, this rule applies and the fully resolved name is `mydb.public.mytable`.

-### Using the Search Path to Use Tables Across Schemas
+### Using the search path to use tables across schemas

 Suppose that a client frequently accesses a stored table as well as a virtual table in the [Information Schema](information-schema.html).
 Because `information_schema` is not in the search path by default, all queries that need to access it must mention it explicitly.